yunusemrejr/yunusemrejr/README.md

 *Lives in 2-3 countries depending on work schecule.
 *Can program A.I. algorithms even if not perfect.

 these '*'s are what I want to become in the future.
 Oh, one more: Live healthy, die peacefully.
+Just kiddin' I don't give a f*

 LIST OF PROGRAMS I'VE CODED: